Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Botender

 To propose changes to the bot’s behavior, users can open Botender’s web interface directly from Discord.\footnote{It is common for more sophisticated Discord bots to have standalone websites for users to customize a bot's settings, rather than performing such customization within the Discord interface, so this is a familiar interaction for users.} Users may choose to initiate a \textbf{proposal} from the web interface, based on opportunities for bot improvement they notice during their everyday interactions on Discord.
 Alternatively, users may initiate a proposal based on observations they make while testing the bot's behavior using the \textit{playground} feature on Botender's web interface.
 Using the playground, users can freely test the behavior of the current version of the bot by simulating sending user messages in specific channels on their server.
 In the playground, users can also experiment with potential updates to bot behavior, and can then choose to submit a specific update as a proposal.

 When creating a new proposal, users are asked to enter a title and a brief, high-level description of their desired changes.
 They are also encouraged to include a first attempt at operationalizing the change by either editing an existing \textbf{task} or creating a new one (see Figure~\ref{fig:ch6:proposal_page} for an example).
 As shown in Figure \ref{fig:ch6:edit_task}, each task consists of a pair of prompt fields: a trigger and an action.
-The \textbf{trigger} defines \textit{when} the bot should perform the task, while the \textbf{action} specifies \textit{what} the bot should do when the task is triggered (Figure~\ref{fig:ch6:system_architecture}).\footnote{Following best practices in agentic architectures, although there is just one bot named Botender from users' perspective, behind the scenes the bot is powered by multiple specialized task agents, coordinated by an orchestrator agent.
-The trigger prompt is used by the orchestrator, and the action prompt is used by a task agent.} The task is also given a brief \textbf{task name} for future reference within the web interface and Discord, but this name does not affect the bot's behavior.
+The \textbf{trigger} defines \textit{when} the bot should perform the task, while the \textbf{action} specifies \textit{what} the bot should do when the task is triggered.
+The task is also given a brief \textbf{task name} for future reference within the web interface and Discord, but this name does not affect the bot's behavior.
 As shown in Figure \ref{fig:ch6:discord}, the short name of the triggered task is displayed to users on Discord each time the bot replies.
-This allows users to better pinpoint and propose more precise edits to a specific task based on their observations of how the bot actually behaves within their community in accordance with that task.
+This allows users to better pinpoint and propose more precise edits to a specific task based on their observations of how the bot actually behaves within their community in accordance with that task.\footnote{These name, trigger, and action fields correspond to each task-specific agent's name, trigger prompt, and action prompt as discussed in Section \ref{ch6:sec:botender:system_architecture}.}